-Rancho Bosque is an Equine Center of Excellence built on a private and secluded 17 acre enclave of pastures, trees, and facilities located in the Northeast corner of the Tucson, Arizona.
-Rancho Bosque lies nestled in the corner formed by the Santa Catalina Mountains to the North and the Rincon Mountains, to the East.
+Rancho Bosque is built on a private and secluded 17 acre enclave of pastures, trees, and facilities located in the Northeast corner of the Tucson, Arizona, lies nestled in the corner formed by the Santa Catalina Mountains to the North and the Rincon Mountains, to the East.
 Both mountain ranges contribute their run-off of rain and snow melt to the Tanque Verde Wash that runs adjacent to the ranch, and provides the high water table that created the mesquite bosque, or woodland that is an oasis in this Sonoran desert area.
 Woodland Road, where Rancho Bosque is located, is one of the last areas of riparian habitats in Tucson.

 Rancho Bosque Facilities